 How to Make Mashed Sweet Potatoes

 Like in my mashed cauliflower recipe, I don’t actually mash the sweet potatoes here.
-Instead, I puree them in a food processor to create a super smooth, creamy texture.
+Instead, I puree them in a food processor to achieve a super smooth, creamy texture.
 If your desired consistency is chunkier, feel free to use a potato masher instead, but I adore this method:

 First, bake the potatoes.
 When I make traditional mashed potatoes, I boil the potatoes in a large pot (or cook them in the Instant Pot).
 But when I’m working with sweet potatoes, I bake them.
-It concentrates their sweet flavor and makes their flesh smooth and creamy…perfect for mashed sweet potatoes!
+It concentrates their natural sweetness and makes their flesh smooth and creamy…perfect for mashed sweet potatoes!
 Wash the potatoes, and poke a few holes in them with a fork.
-Place them on a foil-lined baking sheet and bake at 425° for 60 minutes, or until tender.
+Place them on a foil-lined baking sheet and bake at 425°F for 60 minutes, or until tender.
 You should be able to easily pierce them with a fork.

 Next, blend!
 When the potatoes are cool enough to handle, peel away their skins.
-Transfer the cooked flesh to a food processor, along with the milk, butter or oil, rosemary, garlic, ginger, salt, and pepper.
+Transfer the cooked flesh to a food processor, along with the butter or oil, rosemary, garlic, ginger, salt, and pepper.
 Pour in the milk, and process until the mixture is creamy.
 Season to taste.

 Finally, eat.
-Serve the mashed sweet potatoes hot, topped with a sprinkle of thyme leaves, a pat of butter, and salt and pepper.
+Serve the mashed sweet potatoes hot, topped with a sprinkle of fresh parsley or thyme, a pat of butter, and salt and pepper.
 Enjoy!

 More Favorite Side Dishes